claus-e-andersen/clanElectrons/README.md

 # clanElectrons (R package)
 Restricted and unrestricted mass electronic stopping power (Bethe formula) for electrons including Sternheimer density-effect corrections
-(both "exact" and by parameters).
+(both "exact" and by published parameters).
 Aimed for research applications within radiotherapy dosimetry and comparisons with ICRU-37 and ICRU-90 publications.

 # How to run it?
 First, you will need R which can be downloaded from cran (https://cran.r-project.org/).
 Then you can download and run this R package (called clanElectrons) using the install_github("claus-e-andersen/clanElectrons") command from the devtools package.
 More details are given below.

-As a first demonstration, run the function:
+After a successful installation of the clanElectrons package, try to run the demonstration function:
 ```
 demo.Sternheimer.graphite()
 ```